ycm-core/YouCompleteMe/README.md

 which should be paired with another dictionary in which the keys are RLS options.

+Also, for the time being, if you make changes to your `Cargo.toml` that RLS doesn't seem to recognize, you may need to restart it manually with `:YcmCompleter RestartServer`.

 ### Go Semantic Completion

 Completions and GoTo commands should work out of the box (provided that you